JLP2000/preVent/README.md

 Combining the frontend and backend was a massive task.
 Implementing functionality took the whole team a day plus time for sorting out errors.

 - Display
-    - To display the cards we had to dynamically create each element and systemeatically append each element to the document making sure each element had teh correct class and id.
+    - To display the cards we had to dynamically create each element and systemeatically append each element to the document making sure each element had the correct class and id.
     - We created a function that would accept any amount of data and automatically display it onto the page.

 - Post